 Sheet music, the written form of music notes, may appear very complex to the untrained eye.
-While reading music is like learning a whole new language, it is actually much less complicated than you may think.
+While reading notes for music is like learning a whole new language, it is actually much less complicated than you may think.
 This article will discuss how to read music notes.
 Check out our article “Learn How to Read Sheet Music: Rhythms” for information on music note values, time signatures, counting rhythm and more.

 The foundation of the written musical language is the staff.
 It is made up of five lines and four spaces, as seen below.
 The lines are numbered 1-5 starting from the bottom line.
 The spaces are numbered 1-4 starting with the bottom space (in between lines 1 and 2).